African Theological Network Press (ATNP)

 African churches and ministers are often dependent on publishers in the Global North for their study materials, but all too often these texts do not speak to African Christians.

 African theologians, who have experienced the meteoric rise of Christianity in Africa and understand the unique issues that the Church faces in Africa, struggle to publish their work to a large audience.
 Instead, publishing is localised and doesn’t often move beyond its country of origin.
+Or, even worse, African theology is published in the global north but isn’t returned to Africa.

 The ATNP can change this…